ChrisPritchard/GrislyGrotto/docs/fly-io.md

 ## Updates (code only)

-Should be a simple matter of running `fly launch --copy-config --reuse-app` - default options (enter, enter, enter), but deploy when asked.
+Should be a simple matter of running `fly deploy`